 Injuries/Specials (if any): The decedent suffered extreme physical pain and emotional

 distress and loss of enjoyment of life and her estate incurred medical and funeral expenses and lost earnings.

-Verdict/Settlement: The parties reached a settlement for a confidential amount before suit was filed.
+Verdict/Settlement: The parties reached a settlement for a confidential amount after suit was filed but before trial.

 Plaintiff’s Counsel (please include name and firm):

 Kevin F. Dugan, Esquire

 Abramson, Brown & Dugan

 Latest posts by Mark Abramson (see all)

 - 5 Abramson, Brown & Dugan Attorneys Named to Best Lawyers in America - August 24, 2017